 - Increased confidence, knowledge and skills of all staff in teaching PE and sport.

 - Offer all pupils a broader experience of a range of sports and activities.

 - Increased participation in competitive sport.

-As a school, we look forward to continue developing participation and learning in sport, PE and physical activity.
+As a school, we look forward to continuing to develop participation and learning in sport, physical education and physical activity.